Valpal84/buzzline-03-valjohnson/README.md

 2. Start Kafka ([link](https://github.com/denisecase/buzzline-02-case/blob/main/docs/SETUP-KAFKA.md#step-8-start-kafka-terminal-2))

 ## Task 5.
 Start a JSON Producer
+You're going to be looking into a json file that I created with new authors (myself, Kamdyn and Kody).
+I have created statements that each of us hold true, or things that we really like.
+You will be able to stream these statements using the JSON producer as stated below.

 In VS Code, open a terminal.
 Use the commands below to activate .venv, and start the producer.